 Giving up the idealized self is so liberating.
-This is truly the feeling of being born again; our real self will emerge.
+This is truly the feeling of being born again.
+For our real self will emerge.
 Then we can rest, centered inside ourselves.
 Then we can grow for real, not just on the outer fringes.
-At first, we’ll react differently to life, then outer things are bound to change.
+At first, we’ll react differently to life.
+Then outer things are sure to change.
 This is the shift in our attitude creating a new effect.

 We’ll overcome an important aspect of life-or-death duality, because we’ll see and heal the contractions that live inside us.
 When we don’t have to hold on so tight to our idealized self, and we sense the damage our inner tightness causes, this will make letting go possible.
 For when we keep ourselves contained inside ourselves, we go against the fundamental grain of life.
 When we learn that we can squander ourselves into life, the same way that nature squanders herself, we will then know the beauty of living.

 The idealized self wants to be perfect right now.
 The real self knows this isn’t possible, and it isn’t bothered by this one little bit.
 Changing these things takes time.
 So if we are self-centered, we need to own up to it; we can cope with this and learn to understand it, and with each new insight it will diminish.
 We’ll notice that, by George, the more self-centered we feel, the less self-confident we can be.
 The idealized self wants us to believe an opposite story.